wkumari/draft-wkumari-dnsop-alt-tld/README.md

 Internet-Draft               Reserve ALT TLD               February 2015

-   In many cases the creators of these alternate namespaces have simply chosen a convenient or descriptive string and started using it.
+   In many cases, the creators of these alternate namespaces have simply chosen a convenient or descriptive string and started using it.
    These new strings are "alternate" strings and are not registered anywhere or part of the DNS.
 However they appear to be TLDs.
 Issues